 Action: Teachers are not obligated to provide makeup work for students who cut class and therefore willfully remove themselves from academic instruction.
 A failing grade may be assigned for any graded work that was completed during the class cut.

 Grades 9

-- 1st Class Cut = Administrative Conference and 1 Evening Supervised Studies - 2nd Class Cut = 2 Evening Supervised Studies - 3rd or more Class Cuts = In School Suspension / External School Suspension
+- 1st Class Cut = Administrative Conference and/or 1 Evening Supervised Studies - 2nd Class Cut = 2 Evening Supervised Studies - 3rd or more Class Cuts = Saturday Detention

 Grades 10, 11 and 12